Field Fellowship

 Responsibilities

-Field Fellows learn all aspects of the foundation’s grantmaking process.
+Field Fellows learn all aspects of the Field Foundation’s grantmaking process.
 Responsibilities include:

-5. Working across all aspects of the annual Leaders for a New Chicago Award process.
+- Supporting every dimension of the annual Leaders for a New Chicago Award and Community Power Building portfolio.

 Application